AdwayB/waves-server/README.md

 ## Description
-`waves-server` is an authentication microservice that provides user authentication and assigns role-based access claims for `waves-ems`.
-This service implements user signup and login, generating JWT tokens for secure sessions.
+`waves-server` is an authentication microservice that provides user authentication and assigns role-based access claims for `waves-ems`, implementing user signup and login, and generating JWT tokens for secure sessions.

 ## Features
 - User Signup and Login.